RIscRIpt/sm_infection_mode/README.md

 This can be read as `G`ates are allowed to be `C`losed during the round.

 ### Map water effects
+***Please note***: map water effects are applied only if the player is swimming in the water.
+Touching the water does nothing.
 ```
 W:players=effect
 ```